amaraoussama94/Socket_with_c/README.md

 ## webserver.c
 -HTTP web server that can serve static files from a local directory .Our server only supports GET typerequests .Our server only supports hosting one site.
 Our server expects all hosted files to be in a subdirectory called public . </br>

-how to use :  after make it (mean compile it using make file) . simply run the server ./webserver then go to your web browser and tape http://127.0.0.1:8080/ then yo got it yey . </br>
+how to use :  after make it (mean compile it using make file) . simply run the server ./webserver (webserver.exe for windows user  ) then go to your web browser and tape http://127.0.0.1:8080/ then yo got it yey . </br>
 PS: You can also drop different files into the public folder and play around with creating more complicated websites.</br>

 ## webserver2.c
 -It behaves exactly like the code we developed, but it avoids having global state(at the expense of a little added verbosity).
 This may make web_server2.c more suitable for integration into more significant projects and continued development. </br>
+PS: make 2webserver  </br>

+## smtp_send.c :
+The program we develop  is used to deliver mail directly to the recipient's email provider.
+It is not useful to deliver mail to a relay server because we are not going to implement authentication techniques.
+Generally, SMTP servers do not relay mail without authenticating that the sender has an account with them.</br> how to use :  after make it (mean compile it using make file) . simply run  ./smtp_send (smtp_send.exe for windows user  )</br>
+PS: The SMTP protocol we describe in this code  is unsecured and not encrypted.
+This is convenient for explanation and learning purposes, but in the real world, you may want to secure your email transfer.</br>

 ## Please attention  :
 for windows user please read the make file </br>